 I became interested in scrapbooking when an acquaintance invited me to a Creative Memories party.
 I was hooked!
 What’s not to love?
 It’s paper, right?
 I have since branched out to making all kinds of paper things including posters, bulletin boards for school, handmade cards, decorations, and mini-albums.

 Other things about me . . .
 I love science, and can see and recognize science in action everywhere I go.
-I’m lucky enough to teach it to others as a middle school science teacher.
-I teach the deaf, first in my native New Jersey and now in Virginia.
+I was lucky enough to teach it to others as a middle school science teacher for 22 years.
+I taught the deaf, first in my native New Jersey and now in Virginia.
 My husband and I moved here in 2006.
 We love hiking in the mountains and attempted to hike the Appalachian Trail in 2004.
 (We only got 130 into it when I ruptured a disc in my back.)

-I’m a skilled knitter and love making sweaters and soakers for my new grandbaby!
+I’m an avid knitter and love making sweaters and soakers for my new grandbaby!
 I love reading, especially books in series like the Bones series by Kathy Reichs, the Harry Potter series, the Clan of the Cave Bear series, the Narnia series, Dirk Pitt novels. . .
 I guess I just never want the story to end.
 I always wonder what happens to the characters when the story is finished.